When it comes to tax planning in 2021…the message might just be: Use it NOW, Before it’s Too Late

 With trusts of this type, assets are held outside of the individual’s estate so they are exempt from estate taxes, but still controlled by that individual or his/her spouse following the parameters set up in the trust.
 Under current law, as long as the funds are transferred to such a trust before legislation changes the exclusion amounts, there should be no estate taxes due on such funds upon death of the individual.

 This article is not meant to be financial or legal advice.
 The very best thing to do right now, is to consult with financial and legal professionals.
 You can gain peace of mind knowing that you are handling your finances in the most advantageous way possible.
-The estate planning attorneys at Davis Miles McGuire Gardner are here to help.
+The estate planning attorneys at Davis Miles are here to help.
 With a broad range of experience helping individuals and business owners with estates from modest to vast and complex, our attorneys can lead you each step of the way.
 Choose DMMG for personal, tailored-to-your-needs legal help.
 But don’t wait long!
 Many individuals are taking advantage of this unique opportunity and it may be difficult to get it done before year end if you wait too long!